 The Western SoMa neighborhood surrounding Eagle Plaza features a mix of existing single- and multi-family residential buildings, small businesses and light industrial uses.
 Largely due to its industrial past, there is a significant lack of public open space in this neighborhood, with less than 1% of the citywide average ratio of open space acreage per resident (Western SoMa Community Plan, p7.2).
 As this area experiences growth, there is a strong desire to both add open space and to recognize the strong cultural heritage of the local Leather, LGBTQ and Filipino communities.
 Eagle Plaza would fill these needs.

 Western SoMa, also known as Folsom Gulch, is an important neighborhood for San Francisco's Leather and LGTBQ (Lesbian, Gay, Bisexual, Transgender, & Questioning) community.
-Preservation and community activists have long sought to commemorate Folsom Gulch’s rich LGBTQ cultural history for the broader benefit of its residents, small businesses, and local and international visitors.
+Preservation and community activists have long sought to commemorate Folsom Gulch’s rich cultural history for the broader benefit of its residents, small businesses, and local and international visitors.

 In 2011, the San Francisco Planning Department published, “Recognizing, Protecting and Memorializing South of Market LGBTQ Social Heritage Neighborhood Resources,” in an effort to document LGBTQ neighborhood features and make recommendations for celebrating these past and present neighborhood resources.
-The idea for a public plaza has emerged as a way to support this effort by creating a physical commemoration of Folsom Gulch’s LGBTQ and leather history.
+The idea for a public plaza has emerged as a way to support this effort by creating a physical commemoration of Folsom Gulch’s Leather and LGBTQ history.

 “Eagle Plaza” has been the working name of this new public plaza, given its location adjacent to the SF Eagle.
-The SF Eagle is an historic cornerstone of San Francisco's leather community, serving as an active community hub locally and a symbol of pride worldwide.
+The SF Eagle is a historic cornerstone of San Francisco's leather community, serving as an active community hub locally and a symbol of pride worldwide.
 The plaza would reflect this history and become a community gathering space.

 City Planning Context

-The idea and design of Eagle Plaza are supported by multiple City planning documents that identify the need for more public green and open space in Western SoMa, and the need for a physical commemoration Folsom Gulch's LGBTQ social heritage.
+The idea and design of Eagle Plaza are supported by multiple City planning documents that identify the need for more public green and open space in Western SoMa, and the need for a physical commemoration for Folsom Gulch's Leather and LGBTQ social heritage.

 (Click on the maps to the left to see where the Eagle Plaza site fits into City planning document maps).